Takeaway

 By Richard Schaefer, MD, MPH, Johns Hopkins Medicine

 The sudden silence was palpable.
-An Army orthopedic surgeon, I had just informed our three young children that I would soon be deployed to Afghanistan.
-I wanted to casually mention that news like it was “no big deal,” but their silence said they received it otherwise.
+An Army orthopedic surgeon, I’d just informed our three young children that I’d soon be deployed to Afghanistan.
+I wanted to casually mention it like it was “no big deal,” but their silence said they received it otherwise.
 This wasn’t going as planned.

 In addition to the challenges of parental separation, military children may move multiple times while growing up.
 They have the added stress of leaving their homes, friends, and schools and starting in a new location, and sometimes a new country.